 Key Dates for Entry to Year 7 2021

 - Online registration forms available on school website - 1st May 2020

 - Open Day - cancelled.
 Admissions talk and presentation available on our website by - Thursday 30th April 2020

 - Boarding Open Morning - Postponed

 - Closing date for receipt of applications at Reading School - Midnight on Tuesday 30th June 2020

-- Testing Date Day and Boarding Applicants - Saturday 12th September 2020 (tests are taken at Reading School)
+- Testing Date Day and Boarding Applicants - week beginning 19th October 2020 (tests are taken at Reading School)

-- Results will be available online mid October 2020
+- Results will be available online end of November 2020

 - Deadline for submitting application form to home LA - 31st October 2020